dynamo07/easy_draw/README.md

 **Ctrl + Z** is undo; **Ctrl + A** is redo.

 Pressing **D** clears all.

+Pressing **S** to take a screenshot and save it to the Pictures folder by default.

 Pressing **M** toggles the magnifier mode.
 In this mode, you can hold the left mouse button to drag a rectangle, which acts as a magnifier, allowing you to enlarge the content under your cursor.
 Scrolling the mouse wheel can adjust the zoom level.
 To exit the magnifier mode, press **M** again.